NolanHughes/drumverb/NOTES.md

 	-Have this post to api (Add users so the functionality works)(ignore this) -Make alert when products are added to cart
-		-Done except it needs to be refactored and maybe have background color overlay
+		-Done except it needs to be refactored and maybe have background color overlay -*Make alert when cart is purchased*

-2. Set up querying and filtering that can be implemented like the real website.
+2. Finish querying and filtering that can be implemented like the real website.***
 	-Have sidebar and filtered_by for filtering
+	-Use categories

-3. Implement real image upload
+3. Implement real image upload and complete sell page with categories**

+4. Style show page***

 4. Finish styling it just like reverb